GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-Rotate an object defined by the HierarchyPath and rotated by the x, y, and z angles relative to the Space
+Rotate an object defined by the [HierarchyPath](https://support.gamedriver.io/support/solutions/articles/69000385849-working-with-hierarchypath) and rotated by the x, y, and z angles relative to the Space.

 ##### Returns